datagrok-ai/public/help/domains/chem/cheminformatics.md

 * etc.

-Cheminformatics tends to consider _molecular structure_ as a principal chemical object, which can be considered in various data representations.
+Cheminformatics tends to consider _molecular structure_ as a principal chemical object, which can be studied in various data representations.
 More complex objects, such as mixtures, materials and reactions, can also be investigated in this setting, but have to be related to the associated molecular structures in each case.